 OGHC recognizes that a number of unknowns will have significant impact on project costs and member share costs.
 The most significant of these are the construction costs and the costs of project financing.
 OGHC is committed to careful monitoring of project costs to ensure as far as possible the realization of a successful project.

+Click here Botox treatments offered in Lexington, Kentucky a safe and quick treatment for wrinkles without any real downtime improvements.
 Don’t forget to check out our building drawings by following this link!